 Garden Route Climate & Weather

-The Garden Route is stunning in any weather, making it a year-round destination, but as some of the main attractions are beaches and hikes the best time to visit is in late spring, summer and early autumn (anytime between October and March) when with any luck there should be sunshine and the water will be warm enough for swimming.
+The Garden Route is stunning in any weather, making it a year-round destination.
+That said, some of the main attractions are beaches and hikes, meaning they're at their best in late spring, summer and early autumn (anytime between October and March).
 Travellers should bear in mind that the main resorts become extremely crowded over the Christmas period.

 Become our Garden Route Travel Expert